guettli/programming-guidelines/README.rst

 * All people who ask question and/or answers them at places like StackOverflow.
 * People I met during study at HTW-Dresden
 * My teammates at TBZ
+* https://chemnitzer.linux-tage.de/ All people involved in this great yearly event.

 ..
 Link in ReST: `text <http:....>`_